TheTrio/YARDP/README.md

 # About

 Mostly a toy project to help me understand more about how parsers and compilers work.
-Currently(and possibly ever) this is a REPL.
+Currently(and I don't imagine this changing) this is a REPL.
 Features

 1. Generates an XML like Syntax Tree
 2. Provides an iterator based approach to loop over lexemes